Steliana Nistor: Retirement

+After retirement from gymnastics, she declined an offer by her former coach as a junior, Livia Ponoran, to coach in the United States, stating her desire to pursue her studies.
+She studied physical education, sports, and coaching in her hometown of Sibiu at the Faculty of Physical Education and Sports at the Lucian Blaga University of Sibiu.

-After retirement from gymnastics she studied physical education, sports, and coaching in her hometown of Sibiu and was a representative of sportswear products.
-After graduation she went to Norway to work as a gymnastics coach, first at Drammen Turn club and then at Hammer Turn club in Fjellhamar.
+After graduation she moved to Norway to work as a gymnastics coach, first at Drammen Turn club and then at Hammer Turn club in Fjellhamar.
+She then briefly coached in Germany before returning to Romania.